 When you look for justification for Stalin’s actions in atheist texts, you will find none.
 There are no calls to action in Richard Dawkins’ The God Delusion.
 There is not one suggested behaviour in Hitchens’ God Is Not Great.
 You can’t find rules to live by in the End of Faith by Sam Harris.
 There are simply no texts within atheism that tell us how to live, how to act, and who to hate.

-Not only did Stalin not kill for atheism, he didn’t even kill for communism… go figure.
+Not only did Stalin not kill for atheism, but he also didn’t kill for communism… go figure.

 We also know there have been religiously inspired atrocities that would never have happened if that religion didn’t exist.
 The Crusades.
 The Salem Witch Trials.
 Charlie Hebdo.
 The slaughter of Christians by ISIS.